-Before that Melanie was Director General of the Economic & Domestic Affairs Secretariat (EDS) at the Cabinet Office from October 2011.
+Melanie was Director General of the Economic and Domestic Affairs Secretariat (EDS) at the Cabinet Office from October 2011, responsible for overseeing the system of Cabinet decision-making.

-Prior to this, Melanie was at HMRC for 5 years, including as one of the department’s Commissioners.
+Between 2006 and 2011 she was at HMRC, including as one of the department’s Commissioners.
 She was Director General for Business Tax from November 2007, which involved responsibility for all the business taxes and duties as well as leadership of the department’s relationships with big business.
 From 2009, she also led the development of HMRC’s overall strategy as a department.

 Before joining HMRC, Melanie spent 15 years at the Treasury, including as Europe Director from 2002 to 2006.
 She started her career as an economist and has worked on public spending, tax and tax credit policy, macroeconomics, monetary policy and the euro.